Biophysical-Fluorescence-Laboratory/Diffusion_Simulations_in_Channels/README.md

 # Diffusion_Simulations_in_Channels
-Simulation of morphogenetic diffusion in channels with receptor binding
+Simulation of morphogen diffusion in channels with receptor binding